arnav-patil-12/arnav-patil-12.github.io/content/posts/first-year-classes.md

 # Winter Semester
 ## APS105: Computer Fundamentals (taken Summer 2024)
+A much better programming course compared to its counterpart (APS106).
+This is an introduction to C programming, and students will also learn about some basic sorting algorithms and data structures.
+One thing that did strike me, however, is that the pace of the content was easily manageable in the summer despite being accelerated (fall-winter courses are four months, summer is less than 2); this made me wonder about the pace of the course during the winter semester.
+Overall, APS105 is a good course, and it's the only course that is mandatory for transfers into ECE.

 **Course-Wide Final Average: B**
 ## APS106: Fundamentals of Computer Programming